MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 - During deployment, consider using an Azure Bastion host in Azure Virtual Network to access the Azure VMware Solution environment.

-- Once the routing to the on-premises environment is established, Azure VMware Solution management network doesn't honor the 0.0.0.0/0 routes from on-premises networks, so you have to advertise more specific routes for the on-premises networks.
+- Once the routing to the on-premises environment is established, Azure VMware Solution management network doesn't honor the `0.0.0.0/0` routes from on-premises networks, so you have to advertise more specific routes for the on-premises networks.

 ### Business Continuity and Disaster Recovery (BCDR) and migrations

-- With VMware HCX Migrations, the default gateway remains on premises.
+- With VMware HCX Migrations, the default gateway remains on-premises.
 For more information, see [Deploy and configure VMware HCX](/azure/azure-vmware/tutorial-deploy-vmware-hcx).

 - VMware HCX Migration can use HCX L2 extension.
 Migrations that require Layer 2 extension require ExpressRoute.
 VPN isn't supported.
 Maximum transmission unit (MTU) size should be 1350 to accommodate the overhead of HCX.
-For more information about Layer-2 extension design, see [Layer 2 Bridging in Manager Mode (vmware.com)](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7B21DF3D-C9DB-4C10-A32F-B16642266538.html).
+For more information about Layer-2 extension design, see [Layer 2 Bridging in Manager Mode (VMware.com)](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7B21DF3D-C9DB-4C10-A32F-B16642266538.html).

 ## Next steps

 - For more information about Azure VMware Solution in hub-and-spoke networks, see [Integrate Azure VMware Solution in a hub and spoke architecture](/azure/azure-vmware/concepts-hub-and-spoke).
 - For more information on VMware NSX network segments, see [Configure NSX network components using Azure VMware Solution](/azure/azure-vmware/configure-nsx-network-components-azure-portal#create-an-nsx-t-segment-in-the-azure-portal).
-- To continue learning about the Cloud Adoption Framework ESLZ architectural principles, design considerations, and best practices for Azure VMware Solution, see the next article in the series:
+- To continue learning about the Cloud Adoption Framework enterprise-scale landing zone architectural principles, design considerations, and best practices for Azure VMware Solution, see the next article in the series:

   > [!div class="nextstepaction"]
   > [Security, governance, and compliance disciplines for Azure VMware Solution](eslz-security-governance-and-compliance.md)